atari-spaghetticode/uip-tools/README.md

             uip-run.py host/drive/path/binary.tos
   ```

-These two scripts used together can organise deployment and execution of local builds and significantly speed up development process.
+These two scripts used together can organize deployment and execution of local builds and significantly speed up development process.

+Scripts can be found [here](https://bitbucket.org/sqward/uip-tools/src/master/scripts/)

 # Performance